Emil Carlebach: Life

 After the West German Communist Party of Germany (KPD) was banned in 1956, he fled to the Deutsche Demokratische Republik (DDR, East Germany).
-There he was a staff member for the Deutscher Freiheitssender 904 (German Freedom Radio 904).
-After his return to the Bundesrepublik Deutschland (BRD, West Germany) he was active in the VVN, the German Communist Party (DKP) and the Deutsche Journalistinnen- und Journalisten-Union (dju, Union of German Journalists) until his death.
+There, he worked as a staff member for the Deutscher Freiheitssender 904 (German Freedom Radio 904).
+After his return to the Bundesrepublik Deutschland (BRD, West Germany), he was active in the VVN, the German Communist Party (DKP) and the Deutsche Journalistinnen- und Journalisten-Union (Union of German Journalists) until his death.